-- Heat oil in a pan, add ginger garlic and saute for a min.
+- Heat oil in a pan, then add ginger garlic and saute for a min.

-- Lower the heat, add soya sauce, red chilli sauce, red chilli paste.
+- Lower the heat, then add soya sauce, red chilli sauce, tomato ketchup and red chilli paste.

-- Stir the corn flour, pour it to the pan.
+- Stir the cornstarch mixture with a spoon and pour it to the pan.

-- Stir gently and pour water.
+- Next stir gently and pour water.
 Stir and taste the mixture.

 - Add the veg balls to the sauce just before serving.
 Garnish with spring onions.